jessvan/Morgen/md/HP-HowTo.md

 ### Method 2

-Here's a quick video of how *the Sausage Machine* turns a Word document into an epub:
+Here's a quick video of how the Sausage Machine turns a Word document (docx) into an epub:

 <video width="100%" height="80%" controls="controls"
 autoplay="autoplay" loop="loop">